Saturday, October 30, 2004

 Well, that's a good beginning, anyway.
 I know if I do my part, God will be faithful to do His.
 But it does takes both.

-And for the record, I'll be making these preparations not in fear, but in faith.
-There will be a sense of joyful anticipation that, come what may, God will take care of me and all those who look to Him as their provider.
+And for the record, I'm making these preparations not in fear, but in faith.
+There's a sense of joyful anticipation that, come what may, God will take care of everyone who looks to Him as their provider.

 "A person's true character is revealed by what he does when no one is watching."